nvladimus/voxel/README.md

     pip install -e .[dev]
     ```

-5. To install specific device drivers that have SDK requirements, run:
+5. To install all dependencies including all optional device drivers, run:

     ```bash
+    pip install -e .[all]
+    ```

+6. To install specific device drivers that have SDK requirements, run:

+    ```bash
-    pip install -e .[egrabber, imaris]
+    pip install -e .[imaris tiff]
     ```

 Check out the [list of supported devices](#devices) for more information on device drivers.